 Besides One Pillar Pagoda, tourist spots also included in the Ho Chi Minh Complex are Ho Chi Minh Mausoleum, Ho Chi Minh House on Stilt and Temple of Literature.
 Trek further you can reach Fine Arts Museum, Ngoc Son Temple, Quan Thanh Temple, Tran Quoc Pagoda and the Old Quarter.

-The pagoda daily opens from 8:00am to 5:00pm.
+The pagoda daily opens from 8:00 am to 5:00 pm.
 Those who want to visit are recommended to take a guide so they can learn more about this interesting site.
-If you are one of them, a 12-Day Vietnam Tour from Hanoi to Ho Chi Minh will suffice.
+If you are one of them, a 14-Day Vietnam Tour from Hanoi to Ho Chi Minh will suffice.